ssipak/svelte-kit-ssr-stores/README.md

-## Purpose
+## Svelte Kit SSR Stores

-Global state management library for Svelte Kit with SSR support.
+The global state management library for Svelte Kit with the SSR support.

 ## Installation